HsiangHung/Machine_Learning_Note/ML_fundamentals/Missing_Data/README.md

 It is always better to keep data than to discard it.
 Sometimes you can drop variables if the data is missing for more than 60% observations but only if that variable is insignificant.
 Having said that, imputation is always a preferred choice over dropping variables.

+In blog [40 Statistics Interview Problems and Answers for Data Scientists](https://towardsdatascience.com/40-statistics-interview-problems-and-answers-for-data-scientists-6971a02b7eee) asked: **How do you handle missing data?
+What imputation techniques do you recommend?** There are several ways to handle missing data by the author:

+* Delete rows with missing data
+* Mean/Median/Mode imputation
+* Assigning a unique value
+* Predicting the missing values
+* Using an algorithm which supports missing values, like random forests

 ### 2.A Deletion

 The researcher may leave the data or do data imputation to replace the them.
 Suppose the number of cases of missing values is extremely small; then, an expert researcher may drop or omit those values from the analysis.
 In statistical language, if the number of the cases is less than 5% of the sample, then the researcher can drop them [[statisticssolutions.com]][Missing Values in Data].